David Grant (American football)

-David John Grant (born September 17, 1965) is an American former professional football defensive end who played six seasons in the National Football League (NFL) for the Cincinnati Bengals, Tampa Bay Buccaneers, and Green Bay Packers.
-He was selected by the Bengals in the fourth round of the 1988 NFL draft with the 84th overall pick.
+David John Grant (born September 17, 1965) is an American former professional football player who was a defensive end for six seasons in the National Football League (NFL) for the Cincinnati Bengals, Tampa Bay Buccaneers, and Green Bay Packers.
+He played college football for the West Virginia Mountaineers and was selected by the Bengals in the fourth round of the 1988 NFL draft with the 84th overall pick.
 He also pledged Kappa Alpha Psi, Epsilon Chi chapter.

 Raised in Belleville, New Jersey, Grant graduated in 1983 from Belleville High School.